jbloomlab/dms_tools2/docs/examples.rst

 Mutational antigenic profiling of influenza hemagglutinin by Doud et al (2017)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-`Doud et al (2017)`_ performed mutational antigenic profiling of influenza hemagglutinin against a set of strain-sepcific antibodies, using :ref:`bcsubamp` to obtain high sequencing accuracy.
+`Doud et al (2017)`_ performed mutational antigenic profiling of influenza hemagglutinin against a set of strain-specific antibodies, using :ref:`bcsubamp` to obtain high sequencing accuracy.
 You can see a `Jupyter notebook`_ that analyzes their data by clicking here: `Doud2017 example`_.

 Downloading and running the example notebooks